 Acronis True Image has an anti-ransomware feature that detects, and can even reverse the unauthorized encryption of a hard drive to keep data safe from this increasingly prevalent type of attack.
 It also offers support for mobile device backup.
 The downside is that all this backing up does use some system resources, and can even lengthen boot times.

 A license for a single device goes for a one-time purchase of $49.99, but does not include any cloud storage space.
 Alternatively, you can pay for an annual subscription for the same price (every year) that includes 250GB of cloud storage space, and allows for the software to be upgraded to the latest version.

 EaseUS ToDo Backup is a solution that has been around for 13 years, with packages for businesses, home users and even service providers.
 It offers software for both Windows (XP and higher) and Mac platforms.

 In the Home and Home Office tier, it can handle an incremental or full backup for up to 16TB of data, including coping with multiple partitions, hardware RAID, and it also supports cloud backups.

-While there is a free tier, the single paid Home tier has a one-time affordable cost of $29 (£14, AU$26) and adds advanced features, including support for a portable USB Windows drive, transfers to a different PC, email notifications, and Outlook email backup and recovery.
+While there is a free tier, the single paid Home tier has a one-time affordable cost of $29 and adds advanced features, including support for a portable USB Windows drive, transfers to a different PC, email notifications, and Outlook email backup and recovery.
 The Business options start at $39.

 Enterprise options for home backup